-I’ve always been a huge prawn fan – it’s one of my favourite seafoods – so Peter and I indulged in one of our signature dishes recently – prawn risotto with garlic, chilli and spring onions so I thought I would share the recipe for this week’s #tastytuesdays feature.
+I’ve always been a huge prawn fan – it’s one of my favourite seafoods – so Peter and I indulged in one of our signature dishes recently – prawn risotto with garlic, chilli and spring onions so I thought I would share the recipe here as per.

 The aromas of the dish are simply divine and I love how the spicy kick of the chilli is complemented by the sharpness of the spring onion and the creamy rice.
 Delicious!